erfanzar/EasyDeL/README.md

 of machine learning models, particularly in the domain of large language models and video-related applications.

 ### Latest News 🔥

+- GPU Flash Attention Bugs are now fixed.
+- changing required version of jax from `>=0.4.23` to `>=0.4.29`
-- Improt structure is now like the older versions and multi-host(GPU) training issues are fixed.
+- Import structure is now like the older versions and multi-host(GPU) training issues are fixed.
 - KV cache quantization is improved and now have +%21 accuracy from old version (%69)
 - adding `EasyDeLFlaxPretrainedModel.from_pretrained` and `EasyDeLFlaxPretrainedModel.save_pretrained` to give users
   experience of being free and not only using easydel states